 Seller: tLighthouse Books, Onekama, MI, U.S.A.

 Condition: acceptable.
+Acceptable condition.
 Reading copy.
 May have signs of wear and previous use scuffs, library copy, highlighting, writing, and underlining .
 May have foxing, slight water damage or tears.
 100% GUARANTEE!
 Shipped with delivery confirmation.
-If you're not satisfied with purchase please return item for a full refund.
+If you're not satisfied with purchase just return it!
 Seller Inventory # HSV.071673379X.A